Gaetz/SDL-OpenGL/README.md

 build/
 release/
 .vscode/ipch
+cmake-build-*

+#IDE
+.idea
 ```

 # Try your game

-Build you game with Ctrl + Shift + B for the classic compile mode, or with F7 for the CMake mode.
+Build you game with Ctrl + Shift + B for the classic compilation mode, or with F7 for the CMake mode.

 Launch with F5.